Spec-Ops/credentials-polyfill/README.md

-The *IdentityCredential.register(* **options** *)* call can be used to register a new decentralized identity and link it to the entity's identity provider.
+The *IdentityCredential.register(* **options** *)* call can be used to register a new decentralized identity and link it to the entity's credential curator.

 The call takes the following arguments:

 * **options** (**required** *object*)
- * **idp** (*string*) - A decentralized identifier for the identity provider that should be associated with the newly created decentralized identity.
+ * **idp** (*string*) - A decentralized identifier for the credential curator (previously known as identity provider) that should be associated with the newly created decentralized identity.
+Note that this name is likely to change to **curator** in the future.

 The call returns a *Promise* that resolves to the document associated with the registered DID.